Mathieu Acapandié

-Mathieu Acapandié (born 14 December 2004) is a professional footballer who plays as a right-back for Championnat National 3 side Nantes B. Born in Réunion, France, he plays for the Madagascar national team.
+Mathieu Acapandié (born 14 December 2004) is a professional footballer who plays as a right-back for Croatian Football League club Hajduk Split.
+Born in Réunion, France, he plays for the Madagascar national team.

 Club career

 Acapandié began playing football in his native Réunion with EF Saint-Pierre and CO Saint-Pierre, before trialing in Metropolitan France in January 2018 with Nantes where he eventually formally joined.
 He signed his first professional contract with Nantes on 31 March 2022 until 2025, becoming the youngest Réunionnais player to ever sign a pro contract.
 He made his senior and professional debut with Nantes as a late substitute in a 1–1 (4–2) penalty shootout win over Angers on 8 February 2023.
+On 26 June 2026, Acapandié signed for Croatian side Hajduk Split following his contract with Nantes expiring.

 International career

 Acapandié was a youth international for France, having played up to the France U19s.
 However, he was called up to the Madagascar national team in March 2025.
 He made his debut on 24 March.